drallgood/jpasskit/README.md

 	}

 That's it.
 Your web service is running.
 Just point your passes to the URL where the server is running.

+### About Personalized Passes and Rewards Programs

+Apple provides a handy, albeit short, guide about how this works: https://developer.apple.com/library/prerelease/content/documentation/UserExperience/Conceptual/PassKit_PG/PassPersonalization.html

+The process in broad strokes works as follows:

+1. You create a personalizable pass (e.g. using jPasskit) for a user using a unique `serialNumber`
+2. The user adds the pass, and completes the signup form
+3. Your server gets a request to the personalization endpoint at `webServiceURL/version/passes/passTypeIdentifier/serialNumber/personalize` which ends up in the `PKPersonalizePassResource`.
+4. You store the provided information and link it to the `serialNumber`
+5. Next time the user's device downloads a new version of the pass, you provide a custom pass with his information (Make sure you DON'T provide a personalizable pass this time!)

 [1]:	https://www.gittip.com/drallgood/